flaskcwg/translation-coordination/.github/ISSUE_TEMPLATE/new-translation.md

 - [ ] Switch the repository into the flaskcwg organization.

 <!--
-We recommend you to finish the translation of the chapters above to keep the quality and read experience of the essential part of the documentation.
+We recommend you finish the translation of the chapters above by yourself to keep the quality and reading experience of the essential part of the documentation.
 These chapters are marked as reserved in the translation to-do list.
 -->

 <!--